LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Python/README.md

 Luca.Canali@cern.ch - April 2023

 Use this to generate CPU-intensive load on a system, running multiple threads in parallel.
-The tool runs a CPU-burning loop concurrently on the system, with configurable parallelims.
+The tool runs a CPU-burning loop concurrently on the system, with configurable parallelism.
-The tool outputs a measurement of the CPU-burning loop execution time as function of load.
+The tool outputs a measurement of the CPU-burning loop execution time as a function of load.

 Examples:
 # run one-off data collection with 2 concurrent workers